Jawad-RoboLearn/3D-Rotations-numerically-in-Matlab/README.md

 # Different-Methods-of-Representing-Spatial-Rotations
-This repository is created for beginners in Robotics, who want to understand rotations theoretically and numerically.
+This repository is created for beginners in Robotics, who want to understand the conversion of rotations, quaternions, euler-angles numerically.

+rot2euler > This function converts rotation matrix to euler angles. euler2quaternion > This function converts euler angles to quaternions.